If it doesn't fit, don't buy it.

 “It’s too long.
 I just need to ditch several pages and 15 minutes from it and then it’ll be perfect for us.”

-And my all-time favourite ...
 “It’s too wordy.
-I need to take some out.”
+I need to take some out.
+People don't like plays with lots of words.”

 Don't get me wrong, there is at least one publisher who represent writers with works they are happy to have adapted, changed, whatever.
 I have writing friends who are OK with it too.
 But the majority don't.
 It's not about not wanting to collaborate.
-It's not about new work being developed.
-My take is, it's my work, my words.
+Collaborative R&D is all about getting a work to the marketplace and is a necessary and valuable process.
+It's not about new work being developed/workshopped.
+This is all about the finished, published article.
+It's my work, my words.
 It's about authenticity.
 It's about fairness.
 It's about respect.

 The times I have challenged folk, questioned the legitimacy of their intention to change someone else’s work.
 I can’t even attempt to put a number to the occasions.
 I stopped counting years ago.
 Exasperation does that to you.